Powlx1/TimeCrash/README.md

 June 18/2025:

 Co-Usage for most frequent app pairs added.
 FINAL TOUCH FOR THE APPLICATION PART.
 App is COMPLETELY finished now.

+June 19/2025:

+Did some final touches to the app, put in one last tab so things aren't cluttered/confusing.
+FINAL version for real this time.